CATcher-org/catcher-org.github.io/dg/tools-frameworks.md

 Electron is a tool that allows developers to build cross-platform desktop applications with Javascript, HTML, and CSS.
 It basically allows us to "convert" the web version of CATcher into a desktop application through the APIs provided by Electron.

 ### How Electron Works
-Electron uses the module `ipcMain` to communicate to renderer processes from the main process.
-It sends out and listen for events, enabling inter-process communication within the CATcher.

-Code snippet of `ipcMain` in CATcher
+The Electron framework launches a main process and a renderer process.
+The CATcher app runs within the renderer process, while the main process handles system events that occur during the app's lifecycle.
+Electron provides a message-passing API to facilitate inter-process communication.

+A snippet from our app's main process code:
 ```
 ipcMain.on('github-oauth', (event, repoPermissionLevel) => {
   Logger.info('Starting authentication');